osmanbulutedu/Healthiness-of-Recipes-ML-Project/README.md

 ## Quick Overview

 The initial step of the research involved acquiring the dataset from a SPARQL endpoint.
 Subsequently, the necessary information, including recipes, ingredients, and their health scores, was filtered.
-Different digitization methods, such as One-Hot Encoding, Word2Vec, and FastText, were then applied to process the data.
+Different digitization methods, such as One-Hot Encoding, Word2Vec, and FastText, were then applied to process the ingredients.
 The digitized data underwent binary classification, followed by multiclass classification using various machine learning methods.

 ### How to use